 Chocolate Bitters Guide

 Chocolate bitters bring rich cacao depth to cocktails without sweetness.
-From whiskey drinks to dessert cocktails, they add a dimension no other bitter can.
+From whiskey drinks to dessert cocktails, they carry the cacao without the sugar a chocolate liqueur would add.

 What are chocolate bitters?